 The city centre isn’t very big so it is easily walkable on your own however we took 2 walking tours purely to learn about the history of the city including the devastating facts of the apartheid and Nelson Mandela’s influence on South Africa.
 They offer 2 tours, a historic tour and District Six tour.

 The District six tour will take you through the area where the 60,000 people were removed from their homes in the late 1960’s.
 For a thorough understanding of the District Six area, visit the museum (shown above).
 These tours are much shorter than your regular walking tour (only 1/1.5 hours) but we found them both very informative and insightful.
 Definitely worth it if you are interested in the history of Cape Town.

 Victoria & Alfred Waterfront

 A bustling shopping, dining and entertainment area located right along the waterfront.
 The waterfront was developed from redundant docklands and is now visited by many tourists as well as locals.
 It reminded us a lot of Circular Quay in Sydney.
-They also have an outdoor amphitheater with music, dance and theater throughout the year.
+They also have an outdoor amphitheatre with music, dance and theatre throughout the year.
 You can also each Robben Island by ferry from the waterfront.

-If you love burgers and milkshakes, stop in a Gibson’s Burgers but be prepared for the 52 milkshake flavours you have to choose from!
-We went all out and ordered a cinnamon donut flavour.
-Apart from the aggressive sugar intake and the fact it was basically a donut through a straw… it was delish.
+If you love burgers and milkshakes, stop in at a Gibson’s Burgers but be prepared for the 52 milkshake flavours you have to choose from!
+We went all out and ordered a cinnamon doughnut flavour.
+Apart from the aggressive sugar intake and the fact it was basically a doughnut through a straw… it was delish.

 V & A Food Market